-We’re not about preaching the virtues of writing for humans because you are all intelligent people so by optimising your blog post after you’ve written it, you will taking a great piece of content and just tweaking it to ensure the most amount of people are going to get the chance to read it.
+We’re not about preaching the virtues of writing for humans because you are all intelligent people so by optimising your blog post after you’ve written it, you will take a great piece of content and just tweak it to ensure the most amount of people are going to get the chance to read it.

 - Do your keyword research – using one of the many keyword research tools out there, find out the words and phrases that your readers are using and tailor your content to reflect this so as to ensure maximum search engine visibility.

 - Optimise your URL – make sure your post URL is short, shareable, and where applicable keyword-optimised.

 - Tweak your headline – now you know the keywords your users are searching for, you might want to consider adapting your headline.

 - Include sub-headings – they make your post more readable but they can also improve search engine visibility as you can weave keywords into them particularly long-tail keywords like “Why your business should have a blog”.